How to Plan Your Quarter in One Day: The 90-Day Focus System for $50K–$120K Operators

 13-Week Execution Plan

-Visual timeline showing week-by-week milestone progression, initiative launches, review checkpoints, and resource commitments across the full quarter.
+Create a visual timeline that shows week-by-week milestone progression, initiative launches, review checkpoints, and resource commitments across the full quarter.

 Example timeline: